pegasystems/angular-sdk/README.md

 <br>

 > **NOTE**: These setup tips are abstracted from the Angular SDK Guide that is available to licensed Pega Infinity clients at https://community.pega.com/marketplace/components/angular-sdk.
+For more information about troubleshooting, see [Troubleshooting the DX SDKs](https://docs.pega.com/dx-sdks/troubleshooting-dx-sdks).

 <br>